ikvmnet/ikvm/src/IKVM.NET.Sdk/README.md

 ## Limitations

-.NET Framwork projects will not yet build on Linux.

 The project will compile fine in Visual Studio, with some caveats.
 Since we don't yet have a Visual Studio extension, manual modifications will be required to the `.sln` file.
 Ensure that after you add the project to your solution, you adjust the Project Type Guid to the C# project value of `{9A19103F-16F7-4668-BE54-9A1E7A4F7556}`.